krishnakadiyala/NPAcourse/labs/Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_08_Auto_Create_Directories.md

 ##### Step 7

-Add a new task to create the config file inside the new diretories
+Add a new task to create a config file inside the new diretories

 > **Note:** The difference in the parameter here is that we are using `touch` to create an empty file.